Examples of SWOT Analysis

 The following Swot analysis examples provide an outline of the most common SWOT Analysis.
 It is impossible to provide a complete set of examples that address every variation in every situation since there are thousands of such situations where this analysis could be done.
 Each example of the SWOT Analysis (business or personal) states the topic, the relevant reasons, and additional comments as needed).

 Example #1 – SWOT Analysis of a Business (Apple Inc)

 - Every user of an Apple device takes pride in owning it due to its strong brand image, popularity, and performance that has been entrusted over the years.
 It is one of the strongest and most valued brands in the world.

-- Providing premium devices across product lines comes at a price which allows a higher profit margin per device.
+- Providing premium devices across product lines comes at a price that allows a higher profit margin per device.